Istanbul Museum of Painting and Sculpture

 Just steps from the Bosphorus and nestled in the revitalized Tophane neighborhood, the Istanbul Museum of Painting and Sculpture (İstanbul Resim ve Heykel Müzesi) offers a stunning journey through Turkish visual culture.
 With over 12,000 works spanning late Ottoman, early Republican, and contemporary periods, this is Turkey’s premier destination for lovers of art, history, and cultural identity.

 Originally founded in 1937 by order of Mustafa Kemal Atatürk, the museum was Turkey’s first institution dedicated solely to plastic arts.
 After decades at Dolmabahçe Palace, it moved to its new home in 2022—a brilliantly renovated modernist warehouse designed by Emre Arolat.
 Here, the past and present of Turkish art are displayed under one luminous roof.
+Discover the paintings of Osman Hamdi Bey to get prepared for the exhibition at the Museé d'Orsay in 2026!

 What You’ll Discover Inside the Istanbul Museum of Painting and Sculpture